Stop loss orders can be used to limit losses or exit profitable trades.

 How to Use a Stop Loss Order

-Select between a stop loss order to buy or a stop loss order to sell, then choose your stop price.
-A stop loss order allows you to buy or sell at market once a specified price is reached (which is known as the stop price).
+Select between a stop loss order to buy or a stop loss order to sell, then choose the trigger price.
+A stop loss order allows you to buy or sell at market once a specified price is reached (which is known as the trigger price).

 The process for a entering stop loss order for a long position is shown below:

-Use the slider to change your stop price.
+Use the slider to change your trigger price.
 You can also enter a desired price into the trigger price box:

 Once you have chosen your position size and direction, you will be asked to confirm the stop loss order.